gregtyler/gregtyler-pichon/webdev/20170506-building-gregtyler.co.uk.md

 On the server, I use [nginx](https://www.nginx.com/) as a server and, thanks to [Let's Encrypt](https://letsencrypt.org/), I'm using HTTPS everywhere.

 You might wonder what database I'm using, and be surprised to find that I'm not.
-See "Blogging with Git" below to find out more.
+See [Blogging with Git](#blogging-with-git) below to find out more.

 # Designing a blog
 Anyone who visited my old blog will be familiar with the new design.
 The colour scheme, fonts and general layout are all very familiar, and I'm continuing to use "card" structures on the home page.